-The novel was published in 1918, and was Cather’s great masterpiece.
-It is sometimes grouped together as the “Prairie Trilogy” of novels written by Cather: O Pioneers!
+The book was published in 1918, and was Cather’s great masterpiece.
+It is sometimes grouped together as the “Prairie Trilogy” which includes: O Pioneers!
 (1913), The Song of the Lark (1915), and My Ántonia (1918).

 “As I looked about me I felt that the grass was the country, as the water is the sea.
 The red of the grass made all the green prairie the colour of wine-stains, or of certain seaweeds when they are first washed up.
 And there is so much motion in it; the whole country it seemed, somehow, to be running” (page 16).

 “The earth was warm under me, and warm as I crumbled it through my fingers.
 Queer little red bugs came out and moved in slow squadrons around me.
 Their backs were polished vermilion, with black spots.
 I kept as still as I could.
 Nothing happened.
 I did not expect anything to happen.
 I was something that lay under the sun and felt it, like the pumpkins, and I did not want to be anything more.
 I was entirely happy.
 Perhaps we feel like that when we die and become a part of something entire, whether it is sun and air, or goodness and knowledge.
 At any rate, that is happiness; to be dissolved into something complete and great.
 When it comes to one, it comes as naturally as sleep” (page 18). –This passage is unique in that Cather had a portion of it imprinted on her gravestone: “…that is happiness; to be dissolved into something complete and great.”

 “In that singular light every little tree and shock of wheat, every sunflower stalk and clump of snow-on-the-mountain, drew itself up high and pointed; the very clods and furrows in the fields seemed to stand up sharply.
 I felt the old pull of the earth, solemn magic that comes out of those fields at nightfall.
 I wished I could be a little boy again, and that my way could end there” (page 208) -Jim Burden reflecting on returning to visit Tony in Nebraska after learning of her illegitimate child.